Not the right account for you? Take a look at our other savings accounts.

 Interest earned from this account will not count towards any of your available Personal Savings Allowance.

-All interest earned from your ISA will be free of both Income and Capital Gains Tax.
+All interest earned from your ISA will be tax-free.

 You cannot subscribe to a cash ISA with us if you have already contributed to another cash ISA using this tax year’s ISA allowance, or if you have already invested the full ISA allowance in another type of ISA this tax year.